uphillcheddar/MMM-S3Photos/docs/sample_config.md

                                      // "top-right"
                                      // "bottom-left"
                                      // "bottom-right"
-            relativeTo: "display"    // "display" or "image" defines where the corners are relative to },
+            relativeTo: "display"    // "display" or "image"
+                                     // defines where the corners for attribution are relative to. in wallpaper mode the image is the wallpaper you should select "display" or the pill will be at the original corners of the photo pre-streching. this will be fixed in a future release.
+        },
         selfieUploads: false,  // Whether to process and upload photos from MMM-Selfieshot
         selfieFolder: "selfies" // S3 folder name for selfieshot uploads